 Most Smartphones already sport features like compatibility to various medical devices like the common weighing scale or the essential blood pressure monitoring cuffs.
 These phones have already been upgraded to be compatible with pulse oximeters, and are already being used by several tech-savvy patients in their homes.
 Coming to the need for being tech-savvy, it is not space science we are talking about.
 Even the basic knowledge about the use of Smartphones should suffice.

-These new Smartphone linked medical devices are going to change the way patients think about their own health.
+This new Smartphone linked medical devices are going to change the way patients think about their own health.
 Gone are the days when medical equipment installed at homes needed manual supervision for maintaining records.
-Today’s sophisticated apps enable the patient related data to be recorded automatically and stored safely through innovative technologies like cloud computing.
-All such records are stored in digitalized personal profiles, and can be pulled up for reference by any doctor monitoring the particular patient’s health.
+Today’s sophisticated apps enable patient-related data to be recorded automatically and stored safely through innovative technologies like cloud computing.
+All such records are stored in digitalized personal profiles and can be pulled up for reference by any doctor monitoring the particular patient’s health.